bujiio/buji-pac4j/README.md

 ### 6) Logout

-Like for any Shiro webapp, you can use the default logout filter (in your `shiro.ini` file):
+Like for any Shiro webapp, use the default logout filter (in your `shiro.ini` file):

 ```properties
 [url]
 /logout = logout
 ```

-Or you can use the specific pac4j `LogoutFilter`:

-TODO

 ---